-This water heater can deliver hot water at a temperature up to 82°C depending upon its thermostat setting.
-This temperature is sufficiently hot to cause severe scalding.
-Water at this temperature may be plumbed to fixtures where water hotter than 50°C is allowed, such as a kitchen, laundry and other areas requiring sanitising temperatures.
+Warning: This water heater can deliver hot water at temperatures up to 70°C depending upon the thermostat setting, sufficiently hot to cause severe scalding.
+Water at this temperature may be plumbed to fixtures where water hotter than 50°C is allowed, such as the kitchen and laundry.

-The installing plumber may have a legal obligation to ensure the installation of this water heater meets the water temperature delivery requirements of the Plumbing Code of Australia and New Zealand Building Code Clause G12 so that heated water delivered to fixtures and appliances used primarily for personal hygiene is at a temperature which is unlikely to scald.
+The installing plumber may have a legal obligation to ensure the installation of this water heater meets the water temperature delivery requirements of Clause G12 of the New Zealand Building Code so that heated water delivered to sanitary fixtures and appliances used primarily for personal hygiene is at a temperature which is unlikely to scald.

-It is necessary and we recommend that a temperature limiting device be fitted between the water heater and the fixtures and appliances used primarily for personal hygiene such as in a bathroom, ensuite, public amenities or other ablution areas, to reduce the risk of scalding.
+It is necessary and we recommend that a temperature limiting device be fitted between a Rheem 312025 model water heater and the fixtures and appliances used primarily for personal hygiene such as in a bathroom, ensuite, public amenities or other ablution areas, to reduce the risk of scalding.

-Where a temperature limiting device is installed adjacent to the water heater, the cold water line to the temperature limiting device can be branched off the cold water line either before or after the isolation valve, pressure limiting and non-return valve to the water heater.
-If an expansion control valve is required, it must always be installed after the non-return valve and be the last valve prior to the water heater.
+Where a temperature limiting device is installed adjacent to the water heater, the cold water line to the temperature limiting device can be branched off the cold water line either before or after the isolation valve and pressure limiting valve, but must branch off before the non-return valve to the water heater.
+The expansion control valve must always be installed after the non-return valve and be the last valve prior to the water heater.